kubernetes/community/contributors/design-proposals/cpu-manager.md

        cpuset for all containers running in the shared pool.

 1. _The shared pool becomes empty._
-    1. The CPU manager adds a taint with effect NoSchedule, NoExecute that prevents BestEffort and Burstable QoS class pods from running on the node.
+    1. The CPU manager adds a node condition with effect NoSchedule, NoExecute that prevents BestEffort and Burstable QoS class pods from running on the node.
+BestEffort and Burstable QoS class pods are evicted from the node.

 1. _The shared pool becomes nonempty._
-    1. The CPU manager removes the taint with effect NoSchedule, NoExecute for BestEffort and Burstable QoS class pods.
+    1. The CPU manager removes the node condition with effect NoSchedule, NoExecute for BestEffort and Burstable QoS class pods.

 #### Policy 3: "dynamic" cpuset control

 _TODO: Describe the policy._

+Capturing discussions from resource management meetings and proposal comments:

+Unlike the static policy, when the dynamic policy allocates exclusive CPUs to a container, the cpuset may change during the container's lifetime.
+If deemed necessary, we discussed providing a signal in the following way.
+We could project (a subset of) the CPU manager state into a volume visible to selected containers.
+User workloads could subscribe to update events in a normal Linux manner (e.g. inotify.)

 ##### Implementation sketch